szanuj/blank-new-tab/README.md

 - Edge disables Blank New Tab on install.
 Enable it in the Manage Extensions page (edge://extensions).
 - To install in a different Chromium-based browser:
   - Download the contents of this repo.
-  - Enable Developer mode in your browser's extension settings.
+  - Enable Developer mode in your browser's Manage Extensions page.
   - Select "Load unpacked" and choose the `src` folder.
 - New tab icon comes from Microsoft [Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons) (MIT license).
 - Extensions can't override the InPrivate/Incognito New tab page.